guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

 In this paper, we present a framework to find the noisy data and relabel the noisy data, then we further illustrate our idea for sequence tagging, object detection, sequence generation, click-through rate (CTR) prediction.

-This paper's contribution lies in the demonstration that the quality of a training dataset can be enhanced by first generating it with LLM and subsequently using LLM for re-annotation, **requiring a small amount of manual proofreading during the relabeling process**.
+This paper's contribution lies in the demonstration that the quality of a training dataset can be enhanced by first generating it with LLM and subsequently using LLM for re-annotation, without the need for manual re-annotation.

 ### 2. Method
 ![fig1](/assets/png/unified-nlp/fig1.png)